2015/10–present: On leave, fighting a losing battle against cancer.

 2 Supported through a 3-year scholarship by the Helmholtz graduate research school GeoSim (2012–2014).

 An excerpt from my dissertation, focussed on applications: A mathematical problem is presented but not derived and not analysed.
 The algorithm is only hinted at, not presented in detail.
+Instead, an emphasis is put on performance and stability of the numerical solver.
 Results presented here constitute an improvement over those from my dissertation in that: (1) they also cover a 3D setting and (2) they were obtained after a bug was fixed (see below).

 Derives a mathematical problem from the geophysical setting of a viscoelastic body undergoing infinitesimal strain while sliding on top of a rigid foundation, subject to rate-and-state friction.
 The problem is analysed, an algorithm is presented and convergence is proved in a semi-discrete setting.
 2D simulation results are obtained, interpreted, and compared to laboratory measurements.